Forest product: Zero hunger

 As forest products can provide a large variety of foods (e.g. nuts, fruits, sugar), hunger issue can be addressed by properly managing the forest.

 Good health and well-being for people

 Forests not only sequester carbon dioxide and provide oxygen but also play an essential role in our ecosystem.
 Forests are crucial to avoid soil erosion, control pollutants, balance the eco-system, and so on.

 Affordable and clean energy

-Forest products, including wood chips and forest residues, can be converted to bioethanol, biodfuel, biogas, and other bioenergy sources (see also Bioenergy).
+Forest products, including wood chips and forest residues, can be converted to bioethanol, biofuel, biogas, and other bioenergy sources (see also Bioenergy).
 Common conversion technologies can contain fermentation, pyrolysis, gasification, and other technologies.
 These renewable energy sources can be a substitute for traditional fossil fuels.

-FAO, which supported the classification of wood pellets in 2012 and has tracked them ever since, has found production jumping nearly 150 percent to 44 million tonnes by 2021: it largely ascribes this expansion to rising demand driven by the European Commission’s bioenergy targets.
+FAO, which supported the classification of wood pellets in 2012 and has tracked them ever since, has found production jumping nearly 150 percent to 44 million tonnes by 2021: it largely ascribes this expansion to rising demand driven by the European Commission's bioenergy targets.